Time Saving IEP Writing Tips for Teachers

 The important thing here is to re-read several times to ensure that you have changed out all of your information from the previous IEP.

-Getting families on board with the IEP process is not only important for relationship and trust building, but it is also a time saver (learn more about our recommended IEP writing timeline here).
-If the first time families view the IEP is during the meeting when you’re all around the Time Saving Tips for Writing IEPstable, it will inevitably take longer.
-They will have more questions, they will want to include their input, and they may need more time to process the information presented.
+Getting families on board with the IEP process is not only important for relationship and trust building, but it is also a time saver (see our recommended IEP writing timeline here).
+This means that draft IEPs equals time saver!
+If the first time families view the IEP is during the meeting when you’re all around the table, the playing field is not level because parents don’t have the same information to start that the IEP team does.
+Your IEP meeting will also take a bit longer because you’ll be spending time starting from the beginning.

 Working to create a system using some, or all, of these time saving hacks can help you get your time back.